gafstar/google1000/README.md

 This consists of around 1,000 crowd-sourced Python programming problems designed to be solvable by entry level programmers.

 The data was downloaded from [google-research](https://github.com/google-research/google-research/tree/master/mbpp) github repo.

+Check the code behind this app in this [repo](https://github.com/gafstar/google1000).